 option

 Defines an item in a select dropdown or datalist autocomplete.
-Each option represents a choice the user can select.
+Each option has a value submitted to the server and display text shown to the user.

 When to Use